Smithfield Plantation (Fredericksburg, Virginia): The Battle of Fredericksburg

 In December 1862, Union troops crossed the Rappahannock near what is now the Spotsylvania County Industrial Park, and marched down the Richmond Stage Road (now State Route 2) toward what is now the Country Club.
-From here, they were to make a right flank movement, and attack the Confederate forces on the high ground about a mile to the west of the Club.
+From here, they were to make a right flank movement, and attack the Confederate forces on the high ground about a mile to the west of the club.
 A young Alabamian, Major John Pelham, CSA, in a daring and unorthodox move, brought a battery of artillery down from Hamilton's Crossing to a point near the intersection of what is now Tidewater Trail and Benchmark Road, just south of the clubhouse.
 The National Park Service has a marker in this location.
 From here he fired on the Union troops, resisting efforts of his senior officers to withdraw until his casualties were such that the battery was no longer effective.

 During this same December, the present clubhouse became a Union hospital.
-With the Confederate artillery on the high ground to the west, and the Union artillery on the east bank of the river, cannon balls undoubtedly crossed the property concurrently from both directions.
+With the Confederate artillery on the high ground to the west, and the Union artillery on the east bank of the river, cannonballs undoubtedly crossed the property concurrently from both directions.
 Many who fought over this ground, including Lee, Jackson, Longstreet, Burnside, Hooker, and Sumner, had a clear view of the mansion that is now the clubhouse.

 The Pratt family retained ownership of the property up to the beginning of the 20th century.